 - Go to the employee’s profile page and navigate to the Time Off tab.
 Beside the policy, click edit.

 Q: How can I edit my employee’s balance of PTO hours?

 A: Go to the employee’s profile from the People tab of your account and click the Time Off tab.
 Then click edit beside the policy you’d like to modify.

 Q: Do time off balances automatically zero out at year's end?

 A: No, some state sick time mandates do not allow for time off balance resets, so balances will not automatically zero out at year's end unless the administrator for a company's payroll manually zeroes out the balance for an account.

 Q: Can an employee go into the negative for time off?

 A: Yes, the balance will go negative automatically if the employee uses vacation he or she doesn't have.
 You can also save a negative balance in the employee's details screen under the time off tracking section.

-Q: Do remaining vacation and sick hours pay out when an employee is dismissed?
+Q: Do remaining paid time off and sick hours pay out when an employee is dismissed?

-A: When you dismiss an employee and run a final termination payroll, any remaining vacation hours will automatically pay out to the employee.
+A: When you dismiss an employee and run a final termination payroll, any remaining paid time off hours will automatically pay out to the employee.
 Sick hours however will not pay out.
-If an employee is re-hired, they will automatically regain any sick balance that they had upon their termination.
+If an employee is rehired, they will automatically regain any sick balance that they had upon their termination.